elastic/kibana/x-pack/plugins/reporting_export_types/README.md

 - PDFExportTypeDefinition

 The `ReportingPlugin`  calls the `ReportingExportTypesPlugin` and creates an instance of the `ExportTypeRegistry`.
 These export types use the `ReportingPlugin`'s registerExportType() within the `ExportTypeRegistry`.
 The `ReportingPlugin` uses the getExportType() method to use the registered export types for exporting.

+### Problems this solves

+The `ExportTypesPlugin` allows reporting to create its `ExportTypeRegistry`.
+This registry can be referenced in UI facing points of reporting can be enabled or disabled.